PCMDI/pcmdi.github.io/staff/Xie/index.md

 * The ARM Best Estimate (ARMBE) dataset was highlighted by the 2010 DOE BER Advisory Committee (BERAC) review for the ARM program.
 The idea of creating ARMBE-like dataset is being adopted by several field programs in US and European.

 ## Awards (selected)

+* Physical and Life Sciences Directorate Award for Excellence in Publication “For improving our understanding of the role of clouds, radiation, and precipitation processes in contributing to surface temperature biases”, LLNL, 2018.

 * Physical and Life Sciences Directorate Mentor Award for “Outstanding Mentorship of Postdoctoral Staff”, Lawrence Livermore National Laboratory, 2016.